scriptituk/tv-test-card-maker/README-beta.md

 - everything is an *object* (all data and procedures, that is)

-The following tables show basic PS object types and operations to make and modify test cards using TCM.
+The following tables show basic object types and operators needed to modify test cards.
-They are by no means exhaustive but you shouldn’t need to dig further.
+They are mostly intuitive and by no means exhaustive but you really shouldn’t need to dig any further.
+Many of the examples take [element arguments](#element-arguments) as operands, for example the [`BBC-C`](#bbc-c-arguments) set.

 <details><summary>objects</summary>